 Conclusion

 This paper attempted to explore the relationship between ideological views and better health insurance through exchanges.
-As the results show ideological views indeed contribute a significant amount in determination of average maximum out-of-pocket spending.
+As the results show, ideological views indeed contribute a significant amount in determination of average maximum out-of-pocket spending.
 However, the assumption held in the beginning the study on higher maximum out-of-pocket payments in rather conservative states does not hold in all cases.
 As the findings illustrate, the citizen’s ideological views have negative relationship with mean MOOPs and the opposite is true for the state’s government ideology.
-This findings bring up at least the following questions for a further research 1) What determines the discrepancies between citizen’s and government’s ideological beliefs 2) Is policy making in healthcare is driven mostly by ideology or society needs?
+This findings bring up at least the following questions for a further research :1) What determines the discrepancies between citizen’s and government’s ideological beliefs 2) Is policy making in healthcare driven mostly by ideology or society needs?

 References